This Peach, Avocado and Bacon Salad is the perfect summer salad! Full of juicy peaches,…

-It’s fast, it’s simple, and it’s utterly irresistible.
+It’s fast, simple and utterly irresistible.

 (As an Amazon Associate, I earn from qualifying purchases.
 Some of the links on this page may be affiliate links.
 If you purchase a product through an affiliate link, I’ll automatically receive a small commission at no additional cost to you.)